 Strategic partnership delivers digital resilience

 The project began in 2017 under the EGOV4Ukraine initiative, funded by the European Union, with Cybernetica providing the core technology platform and the e-Governance Academy managing implementation.
-The initiative began at the request of Ukraine's Ministry of Digital Transformation to address critical challenges in public service delivery, including inefficiency, lack of transparency, and limited interoperability between government systems.
+The initiative began at the request of Ukrainian government to address critical challenges in public service delivery, including inefficiency, lack of transparency, and limited interoperability between government systems.

 Oliver Väärtnõu, CEO of Cybernetica, reflected on the collaboration: "We have successfully collaborated with the e-Governance Academy and the Ukrainian authorities since 2017 and over the years our partnership has only become stronger and more mission-oriented.
 The next phase of the partnership will concentrate on scaling the platform, while also focusing on building the resilience and security of the technology."